engor/Jentos.Code/README.md

 * Templates are stored in templates.txt, you can add your own templates.

 ### Smart navigation
-Im* proved CodeTree with icons and class/function members.
+* Improved CodeTree with icons and class/function members.
 * Additional list 'Source', which contains members of selected class or function.
 * Shows variable's info when hold Ctrl and mouse over.
 * Go to variable's declaration by Ctrl+Left Mouse Button.